john-yuan/resolve-cli-args/README.md

 // }
 ```

-> Note: A string that starts with "--" or "-" will be treated as an option name — except those that start with "---".
+A string that starts with `-` or `--` will be treated as an option name — except those that start with `---`.

 ## License